Mario: Characteristics

-Nintendo's characterization of Mario as a Brooklynite Italian-American has been described as an example of mukokuseki, or "nationlessness", with "roots across [the] three continents" of Europe, North America, and Japan.
+Nintendo's characterization of Mario as a Brooklynite Italian-American has been described as an example of mukokuseki, or "nationlessness", with "roots across [the] three continents" of Europe, America, and Japan.

 Relationships

 Mario usually saves Princess Peach and the Mushroom Kingdom and purges antagonists, such as Bowser, from various areas; since his first game, Mario has usually had the role of saving the damsel in distress.
 Originally, he had to rescue his girlfriend Pauline in Donkey Kong (1981) from Donkey Kong.
 Despite being replaced as Mario's love interest by Princess Peach in Super Mario Bros., a redesigned Pauline that first appeared in Donkey Kong (1994) has reappeared in the Mario vs. Donkey Kong series, Super Mario Odyssey and the Mario Kart series as a friend of Mario.
 Mario reprises his role of saving Peach in the Super Mario series, but Mario himself was rescued by Peach in role-reversal in Super Princess Peach.
 Mario rescued Princess Daisy of Sarasaland in Super Mario Land, but Luigi has since been more linked to her; in Super Smash Bros.
-Melee, the text explaining Daisy states that "After her appearance in Mario Golf, some gossips started portraying her as Luigi's answer to Mario's Peach."
+Melee, the text explaining Daisy states that "[a]fter her appearance in Mario Golf, some gossips started portraying her as Luigi's answer to Mario's Peach."

 Luigi is Mario's younger fraternal twin brother, who is taller, slimmer, and can jump higher than him.
 He is a companion in the Mario games, and the character whom the second player controls in two-player sessions of many of the video games.
 Luigi has also occasionally rescued Mario as seen in Mario Is Missing! and the Luigi's Mansion series.
 Super Mario Land 2: 6 Golden Coins for the Game Boy saw the arrival of Wario, Mario's greedy counterpart and self-declared arch rival, who usually assumes the role of a main antagonist or an antihero.
 The dinosaur character Yoshi serves as Mario's steed and sidekick in games such as Super Mario World.
 Toad is Mario's trusted close friend, who gives him advice and supports him throughout his journey to rescue Princess Peach.